 Every Kikkoman fan knows that soy sauce is a multi-purpose seasoning.
 And you can use it to prepare fabulous snacks that are incredibly simple to make.
 Why not just try them out!

 Cook pumpkin and sunflower seeds or walnuts in a pan and flavour them with soy sauce.
 Simply add three to four tablespoons of soy sauce to the cooked nuts or seeds.
 You can create an even more delicious flavour if you add a little honey to caramelise the nuts and seeds.
 They make a great topping for soups and salads or you can eat them on their own as a snack.

 Vegetable sticks with soy sauce dip

 Raw carrot, cucumber and bell pepper sticks taste best if you dip them.
-For example, in a little bowl of soy sauce.
-Even children love them.
+Try dipping them in a little bowl of soy sauce.
+Even children love them!

-Alternatively, mix together equal quantities of mayonnaise and natural yoghurt, then add roasted sesame seeds and soy sauce.
+Alternatively, mix together equal quantities of mayonnaise and natural yoghurt, then add roasted sesame seeds and soy sauce for a flavourful dip.